 Bennett emphasized that older customers and staff can be as hungry for the technology as anyone.
 That said, it was a younger staff member who took on the challenge to develop internet capabilities.
 “Tanner Sheahan is a big gadget guy who really likes this kind of stuff,” said Bennett.
 “He did the research on options, came up with how we could do it and did the design.
 It is his baby.

-Although CPS is a traditional brick and mortar business, it is actively involved in adopting digital tools appropriate for its customers.
 He is a good writer, and he makes it look good.”
 Having a young fieldman also interested in social media and digital tools was a win/win for Dannen and Bennett.
 It satisfied a business need and gave an employee the added challenge and fulfillment.
 What they didn’t do was create a new position or change duties.
 Although the added work took Sheahan’s time and attention, he continued servicing customers, and the rest of the team adjusted the workload around the new tasks.

 “We operate as a team, and we all have duties that affect everyone else,” said Bennett.
 “We all have our own customers, but we operate as if every customer is ours as a team.
 He does this because he likes it, and everyone else does their share elsewhere.”